 Palm Oil: Sustainability Crossroads

-By now you may have heard about palm oil, a tropical plant-based fat that has recently surged in popularity because it can be used to replace hydrogenated oils (trans fats) in many processed foods.
+Palm oil is a tropical plant-based fat that has recently surged in popularity because it can be used to replace hydrogenated oils (trans fats) in many processed foods.
 As government regulations regarding the removal of trans fats from our food supply continue to increase while consumer demand for processed foods remains the same, companies have become increasingly dependent on palm oil as an inexpensive source of shelf-stable fat.
 This increased demand is having disastrous implications for tropical rainforests and our shared environment in a short amount of time.
 When it comes to palm oil, we’re at a sustainability crossroads.

 An unnecessary direction